tembo-io/website/landing/src/content/blog/2024-03-08-tembo-cli/index.md

 tembo apply
 ```

-The open source ecosystem of tools around Postgres are a first-class product experience with Tembo.
-You can enable Postgres extensions, set your own Postgres configurations, or enable Apps to run alongside your database, all using the Tembo CLI.
+The open source ecosystem of tools surrounding Postgres are delivered as a first-class product experience with Tembo.
+You can enable Postgres extensions hosted on Trunk, set your own Postgres configurations, or enable applications to run alongside your database — all using the Tembo CLI (and UI, too).

+The following code shows an example of a complete **tembo.toml** file with these three situations managed within:

 ```toml
 [vector-search]